pputz/cleaning-data/CodeBook.md

 ### UCI_HAR Data Set

-The source data is the "Human Activity Recognition Using Smartphones Dataset" which was created by [Jorge L. Reyes-Ortiz et al.][1]
+The source data is the "Human Activity Recognition Using Smartphones Dataset" which was created by Jorge L. Reyes-Ortiz et al.[^1]

 I retieved the data set "UCI_HAR_Dataset" from the following internet location: